 Fix – Media test failure check cable.

-Solution: 1 Disable Network Boot.
+Solution 2: Disable Network Boot.

 I have already mentioned that PXE is trying to boot from the network.
 That’s why the “PXE-e61 media test failure” error is coming.
 So, by disabling network boot from Boot Configuration you can fix this error.
 To enter into the boot configuration, first, you need to enter into BIOS settings.
+Steps can be different for you as per your laptop manufacturer.
+Personally, I am using an HP laptop, so the steps to enter into BIOS settings are according to that.

 1. Turn off your Computer or Laptop completely by holding the power key.